How much is gap insurance in New Jersey?

 Where to buy gap insurance in New Jersey

 Many insurance companies, including major carriers, offer gap insurance in New Jersey.
-It's relatively easy to add coverage to your current auto insurance policy.
+You can easily add this coverage to your existing auto insurance policy or buy a standalone policy.

 New Jersey gap insurance: FAQs